 Dr Kate Thornton

-I currently work at Croda, a global manufacturer of speciality and oleochemical products, as an Applications Scientist in their Sun Care and Biotechnology Division.
-I completed my PhD in Enzyme Triggered Self-Assembled Peptide Derivative Hydrogels for Embryonic Stem Cell Culture at the University of Manchester in 2010.
-During my PhD I was an active member of the Materials Science Social department and participated in a number of outreach events for school children.
-Since joining Croda I have continued to be involved in events encouraging children to enjoy Science.
+Kate currently works ar Croda, a global manufacturer of speciality and oleochemical products, as a Research Scientist in their Biopolymers team.
+She completed her PhD in Enzyme Triggered Self-Assembled Peptide Derivative Hydrogels for Embryonic Stem Cell Culture at the University of Manchester in 2010.
+During her PhD she was an active member of the Materials Science Social department and participated in a number of outreach events for school children.
+Since joining Croda she has continued to be involved in events encouraging children to enjoy Science.

-In my spare time I enjoy walking, snowboarding (although I spend too much time falling over!), knotting and travelling.
+In my spare time I enjoy walking, snowboarding (although I spend too much time falling over!), knitting and travelling.